How To Convert Odds To Their Implied Probability

 Decimal odds are a simple reflection of the return you will receive for each single unit placed.
-In other words, odds of 1.65 means that for every 1.00 you place on a particular outcome, you will receive a profit of 0.65 should that outcome prevail.
+For example, let's say bookmaker Matchbook is offering odds of 1.65 for Manchester United to win.
+This means that for every 1.00 you bet on that particular outcome, you will receive a profit of 0.65 should Manchester United win.

 To convert these odds to their respective implied probabilities we make a simple calculation.

 Let's look at an example, in which Diego Costa to get a yellow card is odds 1.65.

 Example: How to convert decimal odds to its implied probability

 Multiplied then by 100 to express as an implied probability percentage of 60.6%.